-Osteoarthritis (OA) is the most common cause of joint pain.
-Sometimes called degenerative arthritis or degenerative joint disease, it is a condition that involves the gradual breakdown of joint cartilage.
+Osteoarthritis (OA) is one of the most common causes of joint pain.
+Sometimes called degenerative arthritis or degenerative joint disease, it is a condition that involves the breakdown of joint cartilage.
 Cartilage is a rubbery tissue that covers the ends of moving bones in joints.
 It acts as both a shock absorber and a lubricant, protecting your bones from damage and providing smooth, pain-free movement.

 As joint cartilage wears away, the bones begin to make painful bone-on-bone contact.
 The early stages of osteoarthritis can be treated with a variety of conservative, non-surgical treatments.
 However, as the joint cartilage continues to wear away and the symptoms of osteoarthritis become more severe, surgery may be recommended to correct the damaged bone and cartilage.

 To diagnose your condition, an orthopedic surgeon will observe your movement and review your health history.
 An X-ray of the affected joint will show signs of cartilage wear, and the severity of the cartilage destruction can help determine the best course of treatment.

 Often the cause of arthritis is unknown, but osteoarthritis may develop as a result of injury to the joint, excess body weight, or years of wear and tear on the joint cartilage.
 There is no known cure.
 The best that doctors can do for patients is to restore motion and reduce pain.
 Fortunately, total joint replacement has generally proven quite effective at accomplishing these goals.

 The joints most commonly affected by osteoarthritis are the knees, hips, fingers, and shoulders.
 Osteoarthritis symptoms include, but are not limited to:

 - Giving out or locking of joint